One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 Nico Hülkenberg – Gabriel Bortoleto

 Hülkenberg will essentially become the Audi ambassador and help the team develop in its early years.
-This could be his final season, and Audi would then look to bring in a young talent in 2028.
-Bortoleto looks decent and probably won’t get replaced.
-If his development does stall, Audi could bring in Yuki Tsunoda or some rookie in his place.
+2027 could be his final year, and Audi would then look to bring in a young talent in 2028.

 Cadillac

-Valtteri Bottas – Alex Dunne
+Valtteri Bottas – Sergio Pérez

 Out of F1

-Fernando Alonso, Lewis Hamilton, Yuki Tsunoda
+Fernando Alonso, Lewis Hamilton, Franco Colapinto, Liam Lawson

 (This 2027 prediction builds on our 2026 silly season article.)